ACINQ/eclair/docs/TrampolinePayments.md

 Alice -----> Bob -----> Carol -----> Dave
 ```

-Where Alice and Bob are trampoline nodes and Carol and Dave are "normal" nodes.
+Where Bob is a trampoline node and Alice, Carol and Dave are "normal" nodes.

 Let's imagine that Dave has generated an MPP invoice for 400000 msat: `lntb1500n1pwxx94fp...`.
 Alice wants to pay that invoice using Bob as a trampoline.